 In addition to his deals practice, Tim has acted as outside general counsel to a variety of companies and banks, ranging in size from very large, to mid-sized.
 In that connection, Tim has considerable experience in supervising litigation and strategic legal planning.
 His industry experience includes infrastructure development, structured financings, public and private companies’ finance, technology, representation of pharmaceuticals, banks, biotech companies, airlines, insurance companies and traditional and renewable energy concerns.

-Judith Schacherreiter is a Senior Associate at KNOETZL and teaches at the Law Faculty of the University of Vienna and the Donau-University Krems.
+Judith Schacherreiter is a Counsel at KNOETZL and teaches at the Law Faculty of the University of Vienna and the Donau-University Krems.
 Previously, she held a research and teaching position at the Law Faculty of the University of Vienna, carried out a multi-year research project at Mexican universities and worked in other law firms.

 Judith is fluent in English, German and Spanish.